dbt-labs/dbt-codegen/README.md

 4. Paste the output in to a model, and refactor as required.

 ## generate_model_yaml ([source](macros/generate_model_yaml.sql))
-This macro generates the YAML for a model, which you can then paste into a schema.yml file.
+This macro generates the YAML for a model or list of models, which you can then paste into a schema.yml file.

 ### Arguments:
-* `model_name` (required): The model you wish to generate YAML for.
+* `model_name` (required): The model or list of models you wish to generate YAML for.
 * `upstream_descriptions` (optional, default=False): Whether you want to include descriptions for identical column names from upstream models.

 ### Usage: